Endless33/jumping-vpn-preview/README.md

 - `RECOVERING`
 - `TERMINATED`

-State transitions are defined, bounded, and reason-coded.
+Transitions are deterministic and reason-coded.

-### Operator-Grade Observability

-All critical transitions emit structured events.

-Adaptation is explainable.
-Behavior is auditable.
-Failure is deterministic.

 ---